atanasbozhkov/react-use-storage/README.md

 }
 ```

+### Custom Serializers/Deserializers Example:
+You can add support for storing values as long as you are able to serialize and deserialize them from strings.
-Here is an example for adding support for storing [Maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) in local storage
+Basic example for storing [Maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) in local storage

 ```javascript
 const mapSerializer = (value) => {